tlienart/Xranklin.jl/docs/workflow/adapting_layout.md

 <body>
 ```

-As your site grows, this might become more complex and it then becomes helpful to a file `menu.html` with
+As your site grows, this might become more complex, and it then becomes helpful
+to have a dedicated file `menu.html` with

 ```html
 <nav>